axbg/awesome-web/README.md

 * [ICANN Lookup](https://lookup.icann.org/) - with more domains come... more chances to forget their registrar
 * [Crontab Guru](https://crontab.guru/) - I know, I know, cron schedule expressions are not that hard, but still
 * [monkeytype](https://monkeytype.com/) - probably the only skill you can flex on your friends as a programmer
+* [Window Snap](https://www.window-swap.com/) - sometimes the Internet is a magical place - or window, in this case